makersacademy/airport_challenge/README.md

 ```

 A program to control the flow of planes at an airport.
 Planes can land and take off if the weather is sunny.
-If the weather is stormy, no plans can land or take off.
+If the weather is stormy, no planes can land or take off.

 # Airport.rb